-So we know a cockapoo is man’s best friend, but it’s also a kid’s.
-Nowadays the modern family includes a happy couple, a kid or two and a dog.
-They’re valued members of the family (the dog, not the kids) and they bring a unique kind of happiness that can’t be measured.
+So we know a cockapoo is a man’s best friend, but it’s also a kid’s.
+The modern family includes a happy couple, a kid or two and a dog.
+They’re valued members of the family (the dog, not the kids), and they bring a unique kind of happiness that can’t be measured.

-It’s okay to worry about these things, but there are also so many positives to raising a kid with a cockapoo in the house.
+It’s okay to worry about these things, but there are many positives to raising a kid with a cockapoo in the house.
 Here are our top 10 reasons.

 1. Cockapoos are a good way to teach kids responsibility